 Immediately after chemotherapy or radiation, unless recommended by your doctor

-People prone to blood clots.
-There is a risk of blood clots being dislodged.
-If you have heart disease, check with your doctor before having a massage
+If you susceptible to blood clots as the clots risk being displaced.
+If you have heart disease, check with your doctor beforehand.

 Pregnant women should check with their doctor first if they are considering getting a massage.

 If you have a bruise, inflamed skin, unhealed wounds, tumours, abdominal hernia, or areas of recent fractures the massage will work around these areas.